MetaMask/metamask-docs/wallet/tutorials/react-dapp-sdk-wagmi.md

   ➜  press h + enter to show help
 ```

-#### Review the Viem, Wagmi and MetaMask SDK configuration
+#### 1.1.
+Review the Viem, Wagmi, and MetaMask SDK configuration

-In `src/main.tsx`, you can find the following `<WagmiProvider >` which takes a `config` and
+In `src/main.tsx`, you can find the following `WagmiProvider` which takes a `config` and `QueryClientProvider`.
-`<QueryClientProvider >`, which even web2 developers will be familiar with.

 `QueryClientProvider` comes from the `@tanstack/react-query` package, and wraps the application to
 manage server-side data fetching, caching, and synchronization.
-It helps you handle async data by providing a consistent way to fetch, cache, and update your data
+It helps you handle asynchronous data by providing a consistent way to fetch, cache, and update your
-across the app.
+data across the app.
 For web3 developers, this means your dapp can smoothly manage blockchain data or API calls without
 needing to write custom state management logic.